Real-normalized differentials: limits on stable curves: Introduction

+As before, we then need to obtain a bound showing that the solution of the jump problem is smaller than the original RN differentials, and thus disappears in the limit.
+For this to be the case, we need to ensure that the suitably rescaled RN differentials locally near $q_e$ and $q_{-e}$ are such that the singular part of the differential on one side cancels the lowest order terms of the (holomorphic) differential on the other.
+This is the concept of so-called balanced differentials, developed in section~\ref{sec:zeroes}.

+We will call a sequence of degenerating smooth jet curves {\em jet-convergent} if the singular parts at the nodes of the differentials constructed using this balanced condition converge, after suitable rescaling (see definition~\ref{df:jetconv} for the precise statement).
+As the limits of differentials are unchanged under rescaling, it will follow that the limits of zeroes of RN differentials exist in jet-convergent sequences, and are the zeroes of the originally taken collection of not identically zero RN differentials on $C^v$.

-A rough statement of our main result is the following. \begin{thm}[=Theorem~\ref{thm:zeroes}+Corollary~\ref{cor:cpt}] Let $\lbrace X_k\rbrace$ be a sequence of smooth jet curves converging to a stable jet curve $X$, such that the limit RN differential $\Psi=\lim_{k\to\infty}\Psi_{X_k}$ exists.
-Then there exists a subsequence of $\lbrace X_k\rbrace$, from which one can construct the twisted limit differential $\Phi$, such that the limit of zeroes of $\Psi_{X_k}$ is the divisor of zeroes of the limit twisted RN differential. \end{thm} By a twisted RN differential here we mean a collection of RN differentials $\Phi^v$ on the irreducible components $\lbrace C^v\rbrace$, with prescribed singularities at $p_\ell$, and with higher order poles at some preimages of the nodes.
-The divisor of zeroes of such a twisted differential is the set of all its zeroes, with multiplicity, away from the nodes, together with the set of nodes counted with suitable multiplicities, which we describe.
-The subsequence of a given admissible sequence, such that suitable recursively defined singular parts at various nodes converge up to scaling --- and can thus be used to define the prescribed singular parts of the collection of RN differentials $\Phi^v$ --- will be called {\em jet-convergent} (see definition~\ref{df:jetconv} for details).
-The prescribed singular of the twisted limit differential will be obtained by considering suitably balanced differentials on subcurves; this machinery will be developed in section~\ref{sec:zeroes} and leads to proof of the precise version of our main result, stated there as theorem~\ref{thm:zeroes}.
+A rough statement of our main result is thus the following. \begin{thm}[=Theorem~\ref{thm:zeroes}+Corollary~\ref{cor:cpt}] Any admissible sequence $\lbrace X_k\rbrace$ of smooth jet curves converging to a stable jet curve $X$ has a jet-convergent subsequence.
+For any jet-convergent sequence the limits of {\em zeroes} of RN differentials exist.
+These limits of zeroes are the divisor of zeroes on $X$ of a twisted RN differential constructed from the jet-convergent subsequence.
+In particular, the residues of the twisted RN differential arise from a suitable force Kirchhoff problem. \end{thm} By a twisted RN differential here we mean a collection of RN differentials $\Phi^v$ on the irreducible components $ C^v$, with prescribed singularities at $p_\ell$, and with higher order poles at some preimages of the nodes.
+The divisor of zeroes of such a twisted differential is the set of all its zeroes, with multiplicity, away from the nodes, together with the set of nodes counted with suitable multiplicities.
+The precise statement of this results requires developing the notion of balanced differentials, and related machinery, and obtaining the necessary bounds for the solution of the jump problem.
+This is done in section~\ref{sec:zeroes}, where the precise version of our main result is given as theorem~\ref{thm:zeroes}.

+Since our construction approximates the RN differential on any jet curve in the neighborhood of a given stable jet curve, it describes {\em all} possible limits of zeroes, and thus in fact constructs a compactification of the moduli space of jet curves onto which the limits of zeroes of RN differentials exists.
+This compactification can be described as a suitable real blowup, and merits an independent study.